flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

     Find a good overview over charts in our airliner guide: [Reading a Chart](../../airliner/airliner-flying-guide/navigation.md#reading-a-chart)

-- __Approach__<br/>
+??? tip "Approach"
+    Approach
     The Instrument Approach (IAP or APPR) has similar objectives as a SID or STAR - safely bring an aircraft into a position to land while ensuring separation between multiple aircraft, avoiding terrain, support with noise abatement, etc.

     IAP are often designed for handling maximum traffic in even bad weather conditions.
 With only little traffic and good weather, it is quite common that ATC instructs the pilot to leave the approach route by giving the pilot heading vectors for a more direct route to the Final Approach Fix (FAF, also called final approach point).